Innovative Applications of Vacuum Insulated Glass in Modern Architecture: A Supplier's Perspective

 3. 3D-printed spacer grids: Laser-sintered Invar alloy structures reduce thermal bridging by 40%

-With the global VIG market projected to reach $7.8 billion by 2030 (CAGR 29.3%), forward-thinking suppliers are positioning themselves through R&D alliances (e.g., Saint-Gobain × Tsinghua University) and digital twin-enabled production lines.
+With the global VIG market projected to reach $7.8 billion by 2030 (CAGR 29.3%), forward-thinking suppliers like evergreen glass are positioning themselves through R&D alliances (e.g., Saint-Gobain × Tsinghua University) and digital twin-enabled production lines.
 As architectural codes tighten worldwide, vacuum insulated glass stands poised to become the cornerstone of net-zero construction.

 Related EVERGREEN Glass